BorisVSchmid/numerai-engineer/README.md

 # Engineer

-Engineer is a Genetic Programming Algorithm written in Clojure that generates solutions for the [https://numer.ai](Numer.ai machine learning competition).
+Engineer is a Genetic Programming Algorithm written in Clojure that generates solutions for the [Numer.ai](https://numer.ai) data science competition.

 ## Overview